 - sour cream as needed

-- salsa verde sauce as needed
+- salsa verde sauce optional

-- Tabasco or salsa roja sauce as needed
+- Tabasco or salsa roja sauce optional

 Picco de Gallo